‘We are not going away’: Sarwar calls for hospital inquiry to be reopened

 The Scottish Labour leader is calling for Nicola Sturgeon, John Swinney and Shona Robison to be questioned.

-Speaking on Tuesday to mark 100 days until the Scottish Parliament elections in May, Anas Sarwar called for Lord Brodie to reopen the inquiry and question Nicola Sturgeon, John Swinney and Shona Robison.
+Speaking on Tuesday to mark 100 days until the Scottish Parliament election in May, Anas Sarwar called for Lord Brodie to reopen the inquiry and question Nicola Sturgeon, John Swinney and Shona Robison.

 The Scottish Hospitals Inquiry, which heard closing submissions last week, examined the design and construction of the Queen Elizabeth University Hospital (QEUH) and the Royal Hospital for Children (RHC), which are on the same campus in Glasgow.